rainczech/ajax-api-wonderment/README.md

 ## Intro

-In this assignemt, we had to have an array of items around a theme:
+In this project, we had to have an array of items around a theme:
 * the items items in the array would automatically create and populate their own buttons.
 * If a button was clicked, 10 gif's would populate below with the rating
 * The gif would populate in the still state and would animate once clicked and pause again when clicked again.